 July 2002.
 One long ago summer I found myself touring Denmark for a couple of weeks.
-Time was tight, so when I rolled into Roskilde I had just under twenty-four-hours to hit the highlights before my train to Odense.
+Time was generally tight, thus when I rolled into Roskilde I found myself with just under twenty four hours before my train to Odense.
 My first stop was the city’s giant cathedral.
-Built over the 12th and 13th centuries, Roskilde Cathedral was Scandinavia’s first Gothic church to be built from brick, which became a huge inspiration on the subsequent construction of churches throughout Europe.
+Dating back to 1170, Roskilde Cathedral was Scandinavia’s first Gothic church built from red brick.
+In fact, some historians say the cathedral was a huge inspiration on the subsequent construction boom of brick churches throughout Europe.

-July 2002.
-The Viking Ship Museum also has a playroom with a giant model ship, which visitors can climb aboard.
-Onboard you’ll find a number of costume chests and a wide variety of plastic weapons.
+The Viking Ship Museum also has a playroom with a giant model ship.
+Onboard, you’ll find a number of costume chests and a wide variety of plastic weapons.
 More for the kids really… and err… me.

-July 2002.
-The Viking Ship’s Museum’s boatyard meanwhile specialises in full-scale reconstructions of historic boats!
+The museum boatyard meanwhile specialises in full-scale reconstructions of historic boats!
 But the highlight is probably a walk down the jetty where you can board a merchant vessel for a local sailing trip.

-July 2002.
 I made a couple of friends that evening in Roskilde.
 First there was Dave, a tanned, silver-haired Brit who’d been teaching English in Japan.
-The other dude was Niels, a beardy, softly spoken Dane from Roskilde itself.
+The other dude was Niels, a softly spoken local man.
 I met them both at my hostel and that evening we went out for a few beers at a traditional pub in the town centre.
-For me it was an early taste of that wonderful experience of the coming together of random strangers, one of the many great joys of travelling.
-Forever caught in this one moment of my life, I can’t help but wonder what happened to Dave and Nils in the seventeen years that have passed since this photo was taken.
+For me it was an early taste of the sudden and unlikely friendships you can forge while travelling.
+Forever frozen in this one moment of my life, I can’t help but wonder what happened to Dave and Nils in the eighteen years that have since passed.